Reading Pathway books collections #ReadingPathways

 - picture books have value in their own right and can foster a love of reading and children’s books in both children and adults

 - playing with both pictures and words in a supportive environment is important to many children (and adults) in discovering a love of stories and finding new ones they really like.
+This affects the will and the desire to want to find books they want to read.

 Why Reading Pathways Collections?